Be Well. Do Well.

 Emotional wellness is the ability to cope effectively with life and build satisfying relationships with others.
 People with healthy emotional wellness feel confident, in control of their feelings and behaviors, and are able to handle life challenges.

 Environmental wellness is related to the surroundings you occupy.
 This dimension of health connects your overall well-being to the health of your environment.
-Your environment—both you social and natural surroundings—can greatly impact how you feel.
+Your environment—both your social and natural surroundings—can greatly impact how you feel.

 It can be hard to feel good if you are surrounded by clutter and disorganization, or if you feel uncomfortable in your environment.
 Pollution, violence, garbage buildup, and water conservation are some of the factors affecting environmental wellness.

-Some ways to manage environmental wellness include creating neighborhood watches, recycling, planting a personal or community garden, purchasing products with minimal packaging, avoiding littering, and conserving energy and water by turning off lights and water when not in use.
+Some ways to manage environmental wellness include creating neighborhood watches, recycling, planting a personal or community garden, purchasing products with minimal packaging, avoiding littering, and conserving energy and water by turning off lights and faucets when not in use.

 Financial wellness is a feeling of satisfaction about your financial situation.
 Finances are a common stressor for people, so being able to minimize worry about this aspect of your life can enhance your overall wellness.